Cycling Across America On The Western Express Trail | GLEN COY

-After a couple years of running, I came across a website for a retired skateboarder, Heath Kirchart and his photographer friend, Jeff who were planning on doing a cross-country bike trip.
-That whole summer I was glued to their blog (www.werereallydoingit.com).
+After a couple of years of running, I came across a website for a retired skateboarder, Heath Kirchart and his photographer friend, Jeff who were planning on making a cross-country bike trip.
+That whole summer I was glued to their blog (https://www.werereallydoingit.com).
 It motivated me to get a bike and sign up for the Aids Life Cycle, a charity bike ride from San Francisco to Los Angeles.

 The Western Express Bicycle Route connects San Francisco, California, on the west coast to the TransAmerica Bicycle Trail in Pueblo, Colorado.
 It provides a shorter mileage option (476 miles less when compared to the TransAmerica Trail) on a central cross-country route but challenges the rider with extreme weather and riding conditions, as well as logistical obstacles.
 One's efforts are rewarded, however, by experiencing some of the least visited and most magnificent areas of the American West.